 Part II.A.
-Description of Proposed Project or Activity Describe the proposed project or activity including its purpose and related activities such as site clearing, grading, demolition, and other site preparations; percentage of increase or decrease in impervious cover over existing conditions resulting from the project; phasing, timing and method of proposed construction; and new uses and changes from existing uses (attach additional pages if necessary): This proposed project is to construct a steel pile and concrete pedestal supported platform with rails and low voltage downcast deck lighting, construct 4-FT wide platform access stairs with rails and an associated 8-FT wide x 12(+/-)LF stair landing with rails on a stone revetment at the southern tip of Black Point, adjacent to Long Island Sound and landward of the High Tide and CT Coastal Jurisdiction lines.
+Description of Proposed Project or Activity

+Describe the proposed project or activity including its purpose and related activities such as site clearing, grading, demolition, and other site preparations; percentage of increase or decrease in impervious cover over existing conditions resulting from the project; phasing, timing and method of proposed construction: and new uses and changes from existing uses (attach additional pages if necessary): This proposed project is to construct a 14FT x 35+/-LF steel pile supported platform with rails and low wattage, downcast deck lighting, construct a 6FT wide x 8+/-LF pile and concrete pedestal supported walkway with rails and deck lighting.
+Construct a 4FT wide x 5+/-LF wood stairs with rails and tread lighting also construct a 6FT wide x 8+/-LF concrete pedestal supported wood landing with rails and deck lighting on a stone revetment at the southern tip of Black Point.
+Adjacent to Long Island Sound and landward of the High Tide line and CT Coastal Jurisdiction.
 This project is for the specific purpose of passive waterfront enjoyment.
-There will be no excavation and ground disturbance will be minimal and consist of rearranging stone on an existing stone covered escarpment.
+There will be no excavation and ground disturbance will be minimal and consist of rearranging stone on an existing stone covered escarpment to allow for pile driving and deck anchorage the only impervious cover are the concrete pedestals for the landing for access stairway; everything else is pervious construction materials.
 The stone escarpment hosts no vegetation and there are no wildlife resources.
 The only animals seen on the escarpment are rodents and birds; access to the rock beach would be treacherous for larger animals.
-No adverse impacts are foreseen with this development.
+No adverse impacts are foreseen with this development most of which will be below the elevation of the lawn and barely visible to any one except the two immediate neighbors.
 No mitigative measures appear to be required.

-Part II.B.: Description of Proposed Stormwater Best Management Practices Describe the stormwater best management practices that will be utilized to ensure that the volume of runoff generated by the first inch of rainfall is retained on-site, especially if the site or stormwater discharge is adjacent to tidal wetlands.
+Part II.B.: Description of Proposed Stormwater Best Management Practices

+Describe the stormwater best management practices that will be utilized to ensure that the volume of runoff generated by the first inch of rainfall is retained on-site, especially if the site or stormwater discharge is adjacent to tidal wetlands.
 If runoff cannot be retained on site, describe the site limitations that prevent such retention and identify how stormwater will be treated before it is discharged from the site.

-Also demonstrate that the loading of total suspended solids from the site will be reduced by 80 percent on an average annual basis, and that post-development stormwater runoff rates and volumes will not exceed pre-development runoff rates and volumes (attach additional pages if necessary): There is no aspect of this project which might affect or induce any changes to existing drainage patterns or storm water management.
+Also demonstrate that the loading of total suspended solids from the site will be reduced by 80 percent on an average annual basis, and that post-development stormwater runoff rates and volumes will not exceed pre-development runoff rates and volumes (attach additional pages if necessary):

+There is no aspect of this project which might affect or induce any changes to existing drainage patterns or storm water management.
 The deck system will not change the existing free fall pattern of rainfall on the armored escarpment and the stable shoreline armor stone will not be destabilized by the proposed scope of work.
-Any rainfall which is currently absorbed by the escarpment ground and the remainder of the property will continue to be absorbed.
-There is no requirement to retain or detain rainfall runoff due to this project and improvements for this project are required.

-there will be no changes to runoff patterns as a result of the deck or stair support system.
-No drainage
+Any rainfall which is currently absorbed by the escarpment ground and the remainder of the property will continue to be so absorbed.
+There is no requirement to retain or detain rainfall runoff due to this project and there will be no changes to runoff patterns as a result of the deck or stair support system.
+No drainage improvements for this project are required and no storm water management features or provisions are necessary.